fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/fx_Capability.md

 The properties `otherCommunicationCapabilities` and `otherDatalinkCapabilities` can be used to exchange communication or datalink capabilities that are not pre-defined.
-This is to allow for new capabilities or ANSP- specific capabilities that have not been designated standard codes but are required in a flight plan.
+This is to allow for new capabilities or ANSP- specific capabilities that have not been designated standard codes.

 ### `selectiveCallingCode`